 20 - Next place and solder the single 2N3819 at Q1.
 Note: Orientation is vital!
 Be sure to match the curve of the transistor body with the PCB silkscreen.
+The 2N3819 can be found in the Silver IC bag.

 21 - Now place and solder the IC sockets.
 Note: Thonk kit includes 6 pin IC sockets for U4 and U5, solder these in as well.
 Be sure to match the notch on each socket with the dot on the PCB silkscreen.